IceColdSeb/Book-Store-Application/README.md

 - NetBeans IDE

 How to Run:
-1. Open the NetBeans project folder in NetBeans IDE.
+1. This project can be run in Netbeans IDE 16. upload the files in Netbeans
-2. Build and run the project.
+2. Place `books.txt` and `customers.txt` in the project root.
-3. Ensure books.txt and customers.txt are in the root folder when starting the app.
+3. Build and run the project.